Research theme: Environment

 Western Sydney University takes a broad, interdisciplinary approach to sustainability.
-Research within this theme acknowledges that environmental sustainability is as important in the city and the suburb as it is in the bush; sustainability relies on insights from sociology, the arts, engineering, green IT and economics as well as the biological and physical sciences.
+Research within this theme acknowledges that environmental sustainability is as important in the city and the suburbs as it is in the bush; sustainability relies on insights from sociology, the arts, engineering, green IT, and economics as well as the biological and physical sciences.

 Three Degrees of Difference: Is physiological flexibility of forest trees constrained by home climate in a rapidly warming world?